History of the Land

 Thelma Ethridge Drive

-Named in 2000 for Mrs. Thelma Ethridge, longtime administrative assistant in the Office of Student Affairs.
+Named in 2000 for Mrs. Thelma Ethridge, former administrative assistant in the Office of Student Affairs, the street was formerly South Campus Avenue.
+The Children’s Center is on Thelma Ethridge Drive.

 Grady Britt Drive

-Named for General Troy H. Middleton, president of the LSU System in 1960 when LSUA was founded and Colonel William R. Middleton.
-Colonel Middleton was an original faculty member of LSUA in 1960-910 and served as a Professor of Geography.
+Named for General Troy H. Middleton, president of the LSU System in 1960 when LSUA was founded and Colonel William R. Middleton, a Professor of Geography and faculty member when LSUA opened in 1960.
+Middleton Drive passes Abrams Hall.

 Garry Tisdale Drive